Coverage Guarantees for Pseudo-Calibrated Conformal Prediction under Distribution Shift: Analytical Results

-with the right-hand side clipped at 0 when it becomes negative.
-In other words, $ \Delta_{\tilde Q,Q} \le L_r(f,Q) \le L_r(f,P) + L_\gamma \rho_{\mathrm{mix}}. $ \end{theorem} Note that when $P_Y \neq Q_Y$, the result can be relaxed with an additional total variation distance term between the marginals.
-This result shows that hard pseudo-calibrated conformal sets retain meaningful coverage guarantees controlled by the source ramp loss and the magnitude of the shift.
-The following corollary provides an explicit ($\tau$)-dependent lower bound for the relaxed conformal set ($C^{1-\alpha}_{\tilde Q,\tau}$), obtained via the hinge loss. \begin{corollary} Let Assumptions~\ref{assump:boundlip} and~\ref{assump:shift} hold.
-For any $\tau\ge 0$, define the relaxed prediction set
+Note that when $P_Y \neq Q_Y$, the result can be relaxed with an additional total variation distance term between the marginals.
+This result shows that the hard pseudo-calibration method gives coverage guarantees controlled by the source ramp loss and the shift magnitude.
+We use hard pseudo-calibration as a reference construction because it is the simplest unlabeled-target baseline directly analyzed by Theorem~\ref{thm:pseudo-calibration}.
+Corollary~\ref{cor:hinge_tau} extends the analysis to the fixed-threshold-inflated set, while Theorem~\ref{thm:relative_coverage} gives a separate monotonicity and rescued-mass guarantee for source-tuned pseudo-calibration.